 A student may be dropped from NHS if his/her grade point average falls below the required grade level GPA.
 A warning letter is sent after the first low semester marking.
 If his/her grades for the following semester do not return to the required GPA, the student will be dismissed from membership and is required to return all certificates of membership, pins, etc. The exception to this rule is seniors whose cumulative GPA falls below 3.5 in the 7th semester of high school.
 These students cannot receive a warning due to timing circumstances and will be removed from membership.
 Members must adhere to the National Honor Society Constitution and the WLC Chapter Bylaws at all times and abide by the requirements within.

 This is a semi-formal ceremony, for new members and their families, where all members are formally inducted into membership for the next school year.
 The event highlights past year(s) events and highlights the four pillars of the National Honor Society.
 This ceremony typically occurs after the current senior class graduates.

 It is expected of members that they continue to set good examples of high standards of scholarship, service, leadership, and character.
-Participation in NHS activities is also expected.
-Relay for Life and after school tutoring are both required activities for NHS members.
-Only active members will be eligible to wear the silver honor cords at graduation ceremonies.
+Participation in all NHS activities is also expected.
+Only active members who have met all the necessary requirements of NHS will be eligible to wear the honor cords and NHS stole at graduation ceremonies.

 The fact that a student belongs to NHS is noted on his permanent high school record.
 College admissions officers see NHS membership as a label of distinction.
 At commencement, NHS member's names are starred on the graduation program.
 At Central, members wear a distinctive stole over their graduation robes.